SebastianGonzalez2000/DeadAhead/README.md

 I have always been passionate about game development because it lets me merge my creativity and technical skills to build meaningful products that I care about and that allow me to have hours of fun developing and using.

+**User stories**:
+- As a user, I would like to be able to collect weapons from the field and add them to my weapon inventory.
+- As a user, I would like to change my current weapon for other weapons in my inventory.
+- As a user, I would like to be able to create a new account in the game
+- As a user, I would like to be able to log into the game with my username and password